SEC-Jobstreet/backend-job-service/README.md

 # backend-job-service
-This repo is job Management Service of jobstreet application backend.
+This repo is job Management Service of jobstreet application backend and is applied Domain-Driven Design

 ## Deploy